 Actually I don’t think I posted the previous intermediates.
 Here they are.

 The materials didn’t cost very much themselves.
 The wood was $15 and I have enough to make 4 more easels if I want to :-).
 The hinges were $10 and the little nalgene 2oz water jar was $6.
-The jar and palette are held on by small neodymium magnets that were around $10.
+Small neodymium magnets hold the water pot and the palettes to the easel.
+They cost around $10 and I have plenty left over.
 The easel fixes to the tripod using a t-nut and quick release plate which cost around $12.

 My biggest purchase was the set of travel brushes that sit handily over the sketchbook for easy access.
 This was $40 but I suspect will get a lot of use.

-I did spend a fair bit more on tools.
-I needed special drill bits for the magnets and to recess the t-nut for the tripod.
-Then there was glue, some clamps, epoxy putty for the hinges, screws, oil for wood finishing (I found wood stain in the garage).
-I suspect after some use I’ll be making another one – maybe a little bigger but who knows.
+I did spend a fair bit more on tools to construct the easel.
+I needed special forstner drill bits for the magnets and a spade bit to recess the t-nut for the tripod.
+Then there was glue, some clamps, epoxy putty for the hinges, screws, and oil for wood finishing (I found wood stain in the garage).
+I suspect after some use I’ll be making another one.
+Maybe I’ll try one a little bigger but who knows.

-These are polystyrene balls which I’ve painted using acrylic.
+These are 3 inch styrofoam balls which I’ve also painted using acrylic.
 They’re not perfect – the bobbly surface disrupts the smooth change in value so I might invest in some wooden ones.
 Good enough for now though.
+(Update: the wooden ones are much better).
+As well as white it’s useful to paint the same shaped block or sphere with different values.
+These are good for modelling form through value.
+Hat tip to Paul Foxton for the idea.